kylecarney/friend_finder/README.md

 ### Overview

-Just download the code, npm install, and run node server.js
+Just download the code run npm install, then node server.js You can then go to localhost:3000